ATGardner/atgardner.github.com/_posts/2014-08-16-day-127-milk-creek-to-trooper-spring.markdown

  today.
 They were easy miles, and I passed several of the hikers that left the store before me.
 I just passed Black Hawk Down right before reaching the campsite by the Trooper Spring.
 He also got in to stay for the night.
  A bit
- later, Rimshot &amp; Kit, Juno and Banjo came as well.
+ later, Rimshot  Kit, Juno and Banjo came as well.
 Banjo headed out, but the rest stayed, and we had a very nice conversation and dinner.
 It turns out Black Hawk Down got his name from the helicopter that carried him out after he first started to hike southbound.
 He slid down a snowy edge in Washington, and smashed on some trees.
 He had a head injury and broke some ribs.
 After a month at home, he got back to the trail in Ashland, and started going